The Nuclear AMRC is a partner in a host of collaborative research and development projects, supported by UK and international funding programmes.

 - Innovative forging and fabrication solutions for the energy sector – a £4 million, 30-month project led by Sheffield Forgemasters to reduce the cost, lead time and embodied energy of large forgings.
 The project involved the production of large prototype nuclear components using a range of forging, forming and fabrication methods.
-We provided machining and other process development support.
+We provided machining and other process development support – download the case study (pdf) on how we demonstrated time savings of more than 40 per cent for milling large forgings.
 Other partners include Rolls-Royce, The Welding Institute, the University of Sheffield and Sheffield Hallam University.

 - Amos – we led this €2.6 million, four-year collaboration between European and Canadian aerospace manufacturers and researchers, to investigate the use of additive manufacturing techniques for repair and remanufacturing.
-The project involved a range of additive technologies used by the partners, with the Nuclear AMRC focusing on wire-feed gas tungsten arc processes used in our bulk additive cell.
+The project involved a range of additive technologies used by the partners, with the Nuclear AMRC focusing on wire-feed gas tungsten arc processes used in our bulk additive cell – watch the Amos video on chocolate science and aircraft repair.
 Amos was supported by Horizon 2020 and Canadian funding agencies CARIC and NSERC.

 - Coroma – we worked alongside our sister centre, the AMRC, on this €6 million, three-year project to develop intelligent robots for a range of manufacturing tasks.
 Funded through Horizon 2020, the Coroma consortium included 16 international partners from seven countries.
 We demonstrated applications for large reactor components, including automated grinding of nuclear fuel racks and tube structures.